 Hungarian, however, isn't an Indo-European language at all.
-The Hungarian language belongs to what is called the "Finno-Ugric" family of languages, and it’s closest cousins (of any significant size) are Finnish and Estonian.
+The Hungarian language belongs to what is called the "Finno-Ugric" family of languages, and its closest cousins (of any significant size) are Finnish and Estonian.

 So how come a small country like Hungary speaks a completely unrelated language to all of its neighbors?

-What's the origin of the Hungarian language?
+What's the Origin of The Hungarian Language?

 Most researchers agree that the Ugric people that went and settled in modern-day Hungary originally came from Western Siberia, south of the Ural mountains.
 However, around 2500-3000 years ago, many of these people began leaving this region.

-In around the same time, the Indo-European languages were already starting to become dominant in not only Central Europe, but in great expanses in the western Eurasian continent.
+At around the same time, the Indo-European languages were already starting to become dominant in not only Central Europe, but in great expanses in the western Eurasian continent.
 The northern part, however, where the Ugric people resided, remained untouched.

-It is theorized that the reason the people originally left their home-region was because they had come into contact with the Iranian and Turkic people’s who were nomads.
+It is theorized that the reason the people originally left their home region was that they had come into contact with the Iranian and Turkic people who were nomads.

-Between the year 35 BC and the 4th century AD, the territory of modern day Hungary was part of the Roman Empire.
+Between the year 35 BC and the 4th century AD, the territory of modern-day Hungary was part of the Roman Empire.
 After the collapse of the Western-Roman empire, most of Europe was in turmoil, and the territory of Hungary saw many invasions from various populations.

 The people who brought the language lived Isolated from the Indo-European peoples of Europe for a long time until they firmly invaded the territory of modern-day Hungary and settled down.

-The Hungarian language obviously didn't remain untouched by the other peoples that it encountered throughout the millennia, and in many ways, the modern Hungarian language has more in common with its Slavic, Turkic, Germanic and even Latin influences than the language's original ancestors south of the Urals.
+The Hungarian language obviously didn't remain untouched by the other peoples that it encountered throughout the millennia, and in many ways, the modern Hungarian language has more in common with its Slavic, Turkic, Germanic, and even Latin influences than the language's original ancestors south of the Urals.
 But it remains distinctly Hungarian.

 If you want to learn Hungarian, go read my article called "How to learn the Hungarian language by yourself".